harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 - Command-click on an execution name on the **Executions** page in the CD module did not work as expected.
 While it opens a new page with the relevant execution, it also opens the same execution on the original page.
 This issue is fixed.
 (PIPE-19465, ZD-63986)
 - The stage level delegate selector's expression evaluation failed if the expression had references to the service or environment since these were not set up.
 Now, Harness has introduced an annotator and skipped the expression evaluation for stage level delegate selectors.
 The expressions are evaluated when they are referenced in a step.
 This behavior is identical to how stage level variables are processed.
 (PIPE-14610)
 - Updates made to stage variables did not reflect in the pipeline.
 When adding a new allowedValue in a template, the changes were not getting propagated to the pipeline as it was getting treated as subset.
 This issue was caused by a change made in the code to allow subsets of values in allowedValues in a nested pipeline/template.
 Harness is reverting this change, and will support exact allowedValues in pipeline/template during reconciliation.
 Some customers may face reconciliation errors if they are using subset allowedValues already.
 (PIPE-19102, ZD-62929)
-- There was a recent change to the expression resolution fallback logic to call the fallback only for customers who has the feature flag, `CDS_DISABLE_FALLBACK_EXPRESSION_ENGINE` set to true.
+- There was a recent change to the expression resolution fallback logic to call the fallback only for customers who have the feature flag `CDS_DISABLE_FALLBACK_EXPRESSION_ENGINE` set to true.
 The current value is false for everyone.
 However, during this change, the fallback was not being called for customers who has set the feature flag to true, causing the expression to fail.
 This issue is fixed by correctly calling the fallback in case of failures and adding UTs to handle it.
 (PIPE-19013, ZD-63175, ZD-63194)
 - Fixed an issue where the MS Teams notifications didn't show the event names.
 Now, the pipeline end event appears as "ended" and the pipeline success event appears as "succeeded" in notifications.
 (PIPE-18855, ZD-62684)
 - The Resource Constraint pop-up didn't show the ongoing execution details in the pipeline execution console view.
 This issue is fixed.
 (PIPE-18831, ZD-62825)
 - For a pipeline with bidirectional sync enabled, the file name change in GitHub was not properly reflected in the Harness UI.
 This issue is fixed by enhancing the cache handling for files.
 (PIPE-18828, ZD62791)